99Niki/CS506Project-Boston-Airbnb-Pricing-Prediction/README.md

 ## 8. Modeling
+### 8.1 Model Selection
-We select six models to cover a spectrum of complexity and interpretability.
+We selected six models to cover a spectrum of complexity and interpretability.
 Linear Regression, Lasso, and Ridge represent the linear family.
 They are fast and interpretable, which make them natural starting points for a regression task.
 Lasso and Ridge add L1/L2 regularization respectively, which in theory helps when features are noisy or collinear.
+In addition, we selected three tree-based models (Decision Tree, Random Forest and XGBoost) to account for potential nonlinear relationships and interactions among features that may not be fully captured by linear methods.

 | Section | Model | Notes |
 |---------|-------|-------|